 It may seem intuitive to know when you've met resistance - someone has argued with your point of view - ignored your comments - found workarounds to what is to be the new way of doing business, among other things.
-However, being able to systematically unearth where/who is resisting, and why, is key to knowing how best to move individuals toward the desired state of acceptance to the new way of doing business.
+However, being able to systematically unearth where and who is resisting, as well as why, is key to knowing how best to move individuals toward acceptance of the new way of doing business.

-There are several ways to identify resistance in your organization when implementing a GDI strategy as identified below:
+There are several ways to identify resistance in an organization when implementing GDI: